- 1/4 cup all-purpose flour

 - Minced fresh parsley

 - Return pork chops to the pan.
 Bring to a boil.
-Reduce heat; cover and simmer for 10-15 minutes or until a meat thermometer reads 160°.
-Serve sauce with pork chops; sprinkle with parsley.
+Reduce heat; cover and simmer for 10-15 minutes or until meat juices run clear.
+Serve sauce over pork chops; sprinkle with parsley.
 Yield: 4 servings.

 "This is a very simple but tasty recipe.
 I added some carrots to it too and it was good.
 Even for children (if you reduce the amount of hot sauce )."